Aging — a primary cause of spinal arthritis

 If you have exhausted conservative options and have concerns about undergoing a highly invasive traditional open spine procedure, reach out to Laser Spine Institute today.
 We can help you learn more about minimally invasive spine surgery as a safer and effective alternative to traditional open neck or back surgery performed in a hospital.^

-Contact our dedicated team of Spine Care Consultants today for a no-cost MRI review* to help determine if you are a candidate for one of our outpatient procedures.
+Contact our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review* to help determine if you are a candidate for one of our outpatient procedures.